 MetCom plans to pursue reuse of effluent from Marlay Taylor for various purposes on and outside the NAS, including cooling towers, 350 acres of crop irrigation, irrigating the NAS golf course, and using the effluent for recreational park and school athletic field irrigation off base.
 MetCom estimates that this project would reduce the amount of potable water withdrawn from the aquifers by 10 to 12 million gallons per year.
 In its planning justification for the project, MetCom states that "the ground water supply in southern St. Mary's County is not unlimited.
-With the increased usage, the aquifer levels have been dropping significantly."
-This Plan recommends keeping current on aquifer use and on the location and protection of aquifer recharge areas throughout the county.
+With the increased usage, the aguifer levels have been dropping significantly."
+This Plan recommends keeping current on aguifer use and on the location and protection of aquifer recharge areas throughout the county.
 Aquifer recharge areas within and near the Development District need to be located and protected to ensure that the water supply adequate to 2030 and beyond.

-54 5.1.3 Sewer and Water Service Recommendations
+5.1.3 Sewer and Water Service Recommendations

 - A. New or renovated structures requiring plumbing should be connected to a sewerage system that is capable of enhanced nutrient removal (ENR).
-Phase the extension of sewer service to promote the compact development that is supported by this Plan. - Apply the guidelines of the Water and Sewer Connection Task Force to phase connections to a community sewerage system. - ii.
+Phase the extension of sewer service to promote the compact development that is supported by this Plan. - i.
+Apply the guidelines of the Water and Sewer Connection Task Force to phase connections to a community sewerage system. - ii.
 If septic systems fail before connection to sewer is feasible, require the replacement to utilize best available technology (BAT). - a.
 Identify and require correction of malfunctioning septic systems within the LPDD. - b.
-Continue to identify areas of failed or failing systems and require connection to a public
+Continue to identify areas of failed or failing systems and require connection to a public sewerage system or best available technology (BAT) septic systems.

-1 2 sewerage system or best available technology (BAT) septic systems.
-3 5.2 Public Education Facilities 4 Vision: Public education facilities not only house educational programs, 5 but also serve the community as public resources through a variety of 6 community-based activities.
-The playfields and courts serve the 7 community as supplemental parks and recreational facilities.
-8 Community organizations, both public and private, use the buildings for 9 meetings and other activities.
-10 The 2014 St. Mary's County Public Schools (SMCPS) Education Facilities 11 Master Plan 15 reports that a new elementary school will be needed in 12 he Lexington Park Development District within the next six years 13 Executive Summary, C. Historical Perspective).
-14 Under the SMCPS site planning criteria, the preferred school site would 15 contain 25 to 30 acres and accommodate an enrollment of between 400 16 and 650 students.
-The county planning commission and SMCPS, in 17 coordination with local residents, should identify potential school sites 18 within the Development District.
-This Plan recommends consideration 19 of the following criteria in the selection of a site for a new elementary 20 school: 21 22 Selection should not be limited to sites of 25 to 30 acres, but include smaller sites in order to expand the options within Lexington Park.
-23 Sites that provide the greatest level of accessibility by walking and 24 bicycling should be considered.
-25 26 Priority consideration should be given to the FDR Boulevard corridor and the Great Mills Road corridor.
-27 5.2.1 Southern Maryland Higher Education Center.
-28 This Plan supports curricula and programs that further 29 economic development goals, including technical training and 30 continuing education for adults.
-One of the Development
+5.2 Public Education Facilities

+Vision: Public education facilities not only house educational programs, but also serve the community as public resources through a variety of community-based activities.
+The playfields and courts serve the community as supplemental parks and recreational facilities.
+Community organizations, both public and private, use the buildings for meetings and other activities.

+The 2014 St. Mary's County Public Schools (SMCPS) Education Facilities Master Plan reports that a new elementary school will be needed in the Lexington Park Development District within the next six years (Executive Summary, C. Historical Perspective).

+Under the SMCPS site planning criteria, the preferred school site would contain 25 to 30 acres and accommodate an enrollment of between 400 and 650 students.
+The county planning commission and SMCPS, in coordination with local residents, should identify potential school sites within the Development District.
+This Plan recommends consideration of the following criteria in the selection of a site for a new elementary school:

+- Selection should not be limited to sites of 25 to 30 acres, but include smaller sites in order to expand the options within Lexington Park. - Sites that provide the greatest level of accessibility by walking and bicycling should be considered. - Priority consideration should be given to the FDR Boulevard corridor and the Great Mills Road corridor. - 5.2.1 Southern Maryland Higher Education Center.